Photo: NASA, EarthKam

 Parks Pass — The National Parks Pass can be purchased for and admits the pass holder and accompanying passengers in a private vehicle to all national parks for one year.

 Time — Arizona remains on Mountain Standard Time (MST) year-round.
-Daylight Savings Time is not observed, except on the Navajo Reservation.
+Daylight Saving Time is not observed, except on the Navajo Reservation.

 Never approach wild animals.
 Take pictures of wild animals from the safety of your vehicle.
 It is dangerous and illegal to feed wild animals in a national park.
 Violators will be fined.